• Skip to primary navigation

 Before cooking it, I remove all the visible fat, then boil the livers and discard the water, hoping that this will get rid of some of the cholesterol 🙂

-However my cholesterol levels are back to normal and most of the time I do eat healthy, so that once in a while I can indulge into some of my favourite food.
+However, my cholesterol levels are back to normal and most of the time I do eat healthy, so that once in a while I can indulge into some of my favourite food.

 Chicken livers at Grenoble image

 We loved it so much that when we came back I tried to remember all the flavours to make a similar dish.
+I added more ingredients than the French salad, which we liked.

 french inspired salad image